 You can keep one in your purse or pocket when shopping.

 Usually, it is safer to get the largest size for the age range.
 They can always grow into clothing, but an item that is much too small can never be used.
 Therefore, for example, if you are purchasing for a 2-4-year-old, you would get 4T-5T clothing.

-Amazon has some clothing deals (remember prices change all the time at Amazon.
+Amazon has some clothing deals (Remember prices change all the time at Amazon.
 Sometimes one color costs more than another color or size – click around to find the best deal.)
-Check out some clothing items I found HERE at Amazon.
+Check out their deals on clothing items HERE at Amazon.